Ginger is a popular medicinal herb and cooking spice used throughout the world with potent pharmacological actions and

 Activated charcoal can be very effective at absorbing excessive flatulence gas and removing toxins and other undesirable compounds in your gastrointestinal tract.

 It is, however, necessary to make sure you take this special kind of carbon in a particular way and at certain times for maximum benefit.

 Learn exactly how to take activated charcoal correctly ahead, the recommended dosage and timing, using it for teeth whitening and a few charcoal side effects and precautions to be aware of.

 Charcoal capsules may well be one of the best emergency flatulence remedies available.

 Let’s have a look at just what is activated charcoal and how it can help stop intestinal gas and flatulence.

-It is possible to quit drinking soda with a minimum of fuss or withdrawal symptoms with this simple plan to replace it with a new and healthier alternative.
+It is possible to stop drinking soda with a minimum of fuss or withdrawal symptoms with this simple plan to replace it with a new and healthier alternative.

 Once you have those here’s the best way I’ve found to replace soda addiction with a similar tasting carbonated drink that is actually good for you.

 Peppermint tea is a very useful tea to drink for indigestion, gastrointestinal problems and preventing flatulence.

 You can make it to stimulate digestive juices and ease stomach cramps and abdominal pain.
-It has been found to have an anti-bacterial, anti-spasmodic and calming effect on the entire gastrointestinal tract.
+It has been found to have an anti-bacterial, anti-spasmodic and has a calming effect on the entire gastrointestinal tract.

 Peppermint tea also encourages the gallbladder to secrete bile, which is used to assist in the digestion of fats.